Jan-Henk/Projects/README.md

 # About
 "This project, initiated a few years ago, was a way for me to learn C programming for embedded systems while connecting an Atari 8-bit computer to a USB memory device.
 The idea came from my childhood, when I was obsessed with my Atari 600XL.
 I upgraded its memory, played around with electronics, and messed with Basic and assembly language.

 In the mid-90s, I got curious about C programming but found it intimidating, so I tried Pascal instead.
-Programming took a backseat until COVID-19 hit.
+Programming took a backseat until a few years ago.
 That's when I bought a secondhand Atari 600XL and decided to upgrade it with more memory and video enhancements.

 But finding an original disk drive was a challenge, so I turned to USB.
 Figuring out the USB data storage protocol was tough, but I stumbled upon the CH376S board, which acts as an interface between the Atari and USB storage.
-Pairing it with the Seeeduino Xiao microcontroller board was a no-brainer.
+Pairing it with the Seeeduino Xiao microcontroller board was the obvious choice, because it is small, has a fast microcontroller and can do SPI communication.

 Transitioning from Pascal to C was difficult at first, but with so many online resources, I managed to adapt to it fairly well.
 The Atari 8-bit hardware documentation was still available online and it fascinated me, because back then I never got the chance to look into it."
 # The code